python/cpython/Doc/c-api/init.rst

 .. c:function:: void PyInterpreterState_Clear(PyInterpreterState *interp)

    Reset all information in an interpreter state object.
-A :term:`thread state` for the interpreter must be attached.
+There must be an :term:`attached thread state` for the the interpreter.

    .. audit-event:: cpython.PyInterpreterState_Clear "" c.PyInterpreterState_Clear

 .. c:function:: void PyInterpreterState_Delete(PyInterpreterState *interp)

    Destroy an interpreter state object.
-A :term:`thread state` for the interpreter shouldn't be attached.
+There **should not** be an :term:`attached thread state` for the target interpreter.
 The interpreter state must have been reset with a previous call to :c:func:`PyInterpreterState_Clear`.

 .. c:function:: PyThreadState* PyThreadState_New(PyInterpreterState *interp)

    Create a new thread state object belonging to the given interpreter object.
-   A :term:`thread state` can be optionally attached.
+   An :term:`attached thread state` is not needed.

 .. c:function:: void PyThreadState_Clear(PyThreadState *tstate)

-   Reset all information in a :term:`thread state` object.
-The :term:`thread state` must be active for the current thread.
+   Reset all information in a :term:`thread state` object.  *tstate* must be :term:`attached <attached thread state>`

    .. versionchanged:: 3.9
       This function now calls the :c:member:`PyThreadState.on_delete` callback.